 Under no circumstances shall potential sources of ignition be used in the searching for or detection of refrigerant leaks.
 A halide torch (or any other detector using a naked flame) shall not be used.
 The following leak detection methods are deemed acceptable for all refrigerant systems.
 Electronic leak detectors may be used to detect refrigerant leaks but, in the case of FLAMMABLE REFRIGERANTS, the sensitivity may not be adequate, or may need re-calibration.
-(Detection equipment shall be calibrated in a refrigerant-free area.)
-Ensure that the detector is not a potential source of ignition and is suitable for the refrigerant used.
-Leak detection equipment shall be set at a percentage of the LFL of the refrigerant and shall be calibrated to the refrigerant employed, and the appropriate percentage of gas (25 % maximum) is confirmed.
+(Detection equipment shall be calibrated in a refrigerant used.
+Leak detection equipment shall be set at a potential source of ignition and is suitable for the refrigerant used.
 Leak detection fluids are also suitable for use with most refrigerants but the use of detergents containing chlorine shall be avoided as the chlorine may react with the refrigerant and corrode the copper pipework.
 Note: Examples of leak detection fluids are